Smart Growth Implementation Assistance Project Summaries

 - Video: Smart Growth Implementation Assistance in Phoenix and Mesa, Arizona describes this technical assistance project.
 TOD is thriving in the corridor, partially as a result of financial incentives identified during the project.
 The Sustainable Communities Collaborative, Exit a group of government, private-sector, and nonprofit stakeholders from Phoenix, Tempe, and Mesa, launched a $20 million Sustainable Communities Fund in 2011 that has provided loans for about 800 new homes in the light rail corridor.

-At the request of Mississippi County leaders and EAPDD, the consultant team will work with community members, businesses, and local government representatives to expand housing options and address the related challenge of encouraging young people to stay in Mississippi County.
-The work under this project will build on EAPDD’s regional planning efforts through a 2011 grant from the U.S. Department of Housing and Urban Development.
+At the request of Mississippi County leaders and EAPDD, the consultant team worked with community members, businesses, and local government representatives to expand housing options and address the related challenge of encouraging young people to stay in Mississippi County.
+The work under this project built on EAPDD’s regional planning efforts through a 2011 grant from the U.S. Department of Housing and Urban Development.
+No report will be issued for this project.

 Site visits: May 2014 and January 5-7, 2015